Effective. Responsive. Accountable.

 Your Role

-Brookline’s future is literally in your hands!
 If you are a registered voter in Brookline and you signed the petition for a charter commission, you have already taken the first step.
-If we meet the threshold for a Charter Commission ballot question, you can help us make sure that question passes next May.
-This is a great way to get people talking about how Brookline’s government works today, and how it could work better tomorrow!
+As we continue to evaluate the process of certifying signatures, you can stay up to date by signing up for our mailing list.
+The charter process is a great way to get people talking about how Brookline’s government works today, and how it could work better tomorrow!

 Join our mailing list